Skip to content

 import pyagrum as gum

-import pyagrum.lib.explain as expl
+import pyagrum.explain as expl

-import pyagrum.lib.explain as expl
+import pyagrum.explain.notebook as explnb

 We build a simple graph for the example